JeneLitsch/Litan/doc/stdlib/io/read_char.md

 optional&lt;char&gt;

 **Description:**
-Reads a single character from stdin.
+Reads a single character from stdin as an int.
 Null is returned if an error occurs or the stream reaches EOF.

 ---